i2002/proiect-tss/README.md

 ```

-Let's analyse the GetDataLength() method.
+For the next step, we will need to analyse the GetDataLength() method.
 It is responsible for parsing the length field of a DER-encoded  ( Distinguished Encoding Rules) data atructure from  given byte buffer.
 This method interprets the Length field according to DER rules and determines how many bytes of value data will come after the length.
 It also handles errors, throwing an exception if an indefinite length is encountered, since DER forbids it.
 Furthermore, it also covers the case when there isn't enough data left in the buffer to read the declared length bytes.
-Let's see how different input data will behave.
-In order to make the information more accessible, we will present it into a table, in order to be easier to read.
+Next, we need to see how different input data will behave.
+In order to make the information more accessible, we will present it into a table, so il will be easier to read.

 | **ID** | **Class Description** | **Input Condition** | **Representative Example(s)** | **Expected Behavior** | **Justification** | **Explanation** |
 |:------|:-----------------------|:--------------------|:-------------------------------|:----------------------|:------------------|:----------------|